datamadness/Feeding-TensorFlow-from-drive-MNIST-Example/ReadMe.md

-# TensorFlow Estimators API - Out-of-the-core feeding of large datasets from drive via TFRecords (MNIST example)
+# TensorFlow Estimators API: Out-of-the-core feeding of large datasets from drive via TFRecords (MNIST example)
 It is easy to hit resource limits when working with large datasets.
 The available memory in particular becomes quickly a limiting factor when training your neural networks on swaths of data.
 The solution is to create a continuous stream of data that will sequentially read batch data from drive(s).
 Using this approach, the memory needs to hold only one batch of data while pre-loading the data for the next batch, allowing us to operate with datasets of virtually unlimited size.
 This article demonstrates the approach on the popular [MNIST dataset](http://yann.lecun.com/exdb/mnist/) using TensorFlow Estimators API, TFRecords and Data API.

 ## Detailed Documentation and Practical examples:
 [Visit my blog post](https://datamadness.github.io/tensorflow_estimator_large_dataset_feed) for detailed documentation and practical examples

-#### High Level Workflow Overview
+## High Level Workflow Overview
 1. Load MNIST dataset via Keras
 1. Serialize the data into list(s)
 1. Save the data on drive in TFRecord format